 - Toast pumpkin seeds in a 9-inch fry pan or a cast-iron pan until puffed and golden, 4 to 5 minutes.
 Sprinkle salt if you wish.

-- Using a hand blender, blend the ingredients until the bisque is smooth and there are no more chunks.
+- Blend: Using a hand blender, blend the ingredients until the bisque is smooth and there are no more chunks.

 - Taste and adjust seasoning as needed with salt and pepper.